Simple and tight device-independent security proofs: Preliminaries

-A bipartite state $\rho_{Q_AQ_B}$, where Alice holds register $Q_A$ and Bob register $Q_B$, together with local measurements that each player performs on his or her register in order to determine the answer to the given question define a strategy for the players in a game $G$.
+A strategy for the players in a game $G$ is specified by, first, a bipartite state $\rho_{Q_AQ_B}$, where Alice holds register $Q_A$ and Bob register $Q_B$, and second, local measurements that each player performs on his or her register in order to determine the answer to the given question.
 We use $\omega\in[0,1]$ to denote the winning probability of a strategy in the game~$G$.

+We sometimes use the equivalent language of Bell inequalities.
+The Bell functional associated to a nonlocal game is the linear function from $\mathbb{R}^{\mathcal{X}\times\mathcal{Y}\times\mathcal{A}\times\mathcal{B}}$ to $\mathbb{R}$ that maps a tuple $p$ to $\sum_{x,y,a,b} \pi(x,y)w(x,y,a,b)p(x,y,a,b)$.
+In this language, the quantum value of the game is also called the largest violation of the Bell inequality, i.e., the largest value attained by the Bell functional when evaluated on tuples $p$ that correspond to conditional distributions that can be realized by performing local measurements on an entangled state.